risingwavelabs/risingwave-docs-legacy/docs/data-delivery.md

   With this connector, you can sink data from RisingWave to Apache Iceberg.
 For details about the syntax and parameters, see [Sink data to Apache Iceberg](/guides/sink-to-iceberg.md).

+- AWS Kinesis sink connector (`connector = 'kinesis'`)

+  With this connector, you can sink data from RisingWave to AWS Kinesis.
+For details about the syntax and parameters, see [Sink data to AWS Kinesis](/guides/sink-to-aws-kinesis.md).

+- Delta Lake sink connector (`connector = 'deltalake'`)

+  With this connector, you can sink data from RisingWave to Delta Lake.
+For details about the syntax and parameters, see [Sink data to Delta Lake](/guides/sink-to-delta-lake.md).

 ## Upsert sinks and primary keys

 For each sink, you can specify the data format.
 All sinks supports the `upsert` and `append-only` formats while Kafka also supports the `debezium` format.
 When creating an `upsert` sink, note whether or not you need to specify the primary key in the following situations.